-“In my work experience, the cause for external data integration issues is usually a different system that creates the data in an incompatible format.
-Unfortunately, it isn’t possible for all companies to use the same systems.
-So, I solved this problem by creating and running a script prior to uploading the data in my company’s warehouse tables.
-The script not only changed the external data format but also ran tests to ensure the new format was compatible with our systems.”
+In my work experience, the cause of external data integration issues typically comes from a different system that creates the data in an incompatible format.
+Unfortunately, all companies cannot use the same systems.
+So, I solved this problem by creating and running a script before uploading the data to my company’s warehouse tables.
+The script changed the external data format and ran tests to ensure the new format was compatible with our systems.

 How to Answer

-“I’ve worked with both Hadoop and MySQL without facing any major problems.
-Nevertheless, I realize that using open source databases or software utilities has its drawbacks.
-For example, you have to rely on advice from user forums, as there is no formal customer support to address your issue.
-Another thing is that developers don’t spend a lot of time on their user interface, so you may lack the resources you need to get started.”
+I’ve worked with Hadoop and MySQL without significant problems.
+Nevertheless, I realize that using open-source databases or software utilities has drawbacks.
+For example, you need to rely on advice from user forums because there’s no proper customer support to address your issue.
+And developers don’t spend much time on their user interface, so you may lack the necessary resources to get started.

 How to Answer

-The SQL INNER JOIN lets us select all records from Table A and Table B, as long as there is a match between the columns.
+The SQL INNER JOIN lets us select all records from Table A and Table B as long as there is a match between the columns.

-7. What is a primary key and a foreign key?
+- What is a primary key and a foreign key?

 How to Answer

-The column name that designates the logical match is a foreign key in one table, and it is connected with a corresponding column from another table.
-Often, the relationship goes from a foreign key to a primary key, but in more advanced circumstances, this will not be the case.
-To catch the relations on which a database is built, we should always look for the foreign keys, as they show us where the relations are.
+The column name that designates the logical match is a foreign key in one table and connected with a corresponding column from another.
+The relationship often goes from a foreign key to a primary key.
+But in more advanced circumstances, this will be different.
+To catch the relations on which a database is built, we should always look for the foreign keys because they show where the relations are.

-8. How many types of data structures does R have?
+- How many types of data structures does R have?

 How to Answer

-- Vectors (atomic and lists);
+- Vectors (atomic and lists)

-- Data frames;
+- Data frames

 How to Answer

-“I’ve used mainly both Oracle SQL Developer Data Modeler, and PowerDesigner.
-I can say that the Oracle Data Modeler has been more than sufficient for my needs with its dimensional modeling, and integrated source code control that supports collaborative development.
-However, PowerDesigner also boasts some wonderful technology-centric metadata management capabilities for data architects, and business-centric techniques for non-technical coworkers.
-Overall, I think both tools are worth the try, depending on the company’s needs.”
+I’ve mainly used Oracle SQL Developer Data Modeler and PowerDesigner.
+The Oracle Data Modeler has been ideal for my needs with its dimensional modeling and integrated source code control that supports collaborative development.
+But PowerDesigner also boasts excellent technology-centric metadata management capabilities for data architects and business-centric techniques for non-technical coworkers.
+Overall, I think both tools are worth a try, depending on the company’s needs.

-10. What’s your experience with batch and real-time data processing?
+- What’s your experience with batch and real-time data processing?

 How to Answer

-‘I’m familiar with both types of data processing.
-However, I’ve had more exposure to batch processing.
-That’s because one of my responsibilities was to write programs that captured, processed, and produced output for the company’s billing department.
-As I mentioned, I’ve had less experience with real-time data processing.
-However, I know our company uses it to take immediate action on the data collected from our stores’ POS systems.”
+I’m familiar with both types of data processing.
+But I’ve had more exposure to batch processing because one of my responsibilities was to write programs that captured, processed, and produced output for the company’s billing department.
+I’ve had less experience with real-time data processing.
+But I know our company uses it to immediately act on the data collected from our stores’ POS systems.

 - As a data architect, what metrics have you created or used to measure the quality of new and existing data?

 How to Answer

-“I’ve always been involved in ensuring data quality in my job as a data architect.
-My team and I monitored some specific dimensions to validate the quality of data.
-These included completeness, uniqueness, timeliness, validity, accuracy, and consistency.
-Monitoring these dimensions helped us detect inconsistencies that could negatively affect the accuracy of data analysis.”
+I’ve always ensured data quality in my job as a data architect.
+My team and I monitored specific dimensions to validate the data quality—including completeness, uniqueness, timeliness, validity, accuracy, and consistency.
+Observing these dimensions helped us detect inconsistencies that could negatively affect the accuracy of data analysis.

-12. What challenges have you faced working with colleagues with no technical background?
+- What challenges have you faced working with colleagues with no technical background?
 How did you address and overcome these challenges?

 How to Answer

-“I believe a good data architect should understand the needs of the different departments across the company.
-That said, I’ve had to work with people who don’t fully understand my role and responsibilities on numerous occasions.
-Some of my coworkers would pose requests that I had to reject due to our data architecture limitations.
-And that has lead to certain tensions.
-I’d say overcoming such challenges takes time.
+A good data architect should understand the needs of the different departments across the company.
+I’ve had to work with people who don’t fully understand my role and responsibilities.
+Some of my co-workers would propose requests I had to decline due to our data architecture limitations, which led to inevitable tensions.
+Overcoming such challenges takes time.
 Gradually, we learned more about each other’s work which helped us brainstorm possible solutions.
-All in all, making the extra step to educate myself and the others made has made all the difference.”
+All in all, taking the extra step to educate myself and others has made all the difference.

-13. How would you describe your work style?
+- How would you describe your work style?

 How to Answer

-“I’d describe my work style as collaborative.
+I’d describe my work style as collaborative.
 I like to work on full-team participation projects and co-create with my teammates.
-I always consult with my team.
-This way we can work toward consensus and align our ideas.”
+I always consult with my team if I need clarification on my direction.
+This way, we can work toward consensus and align our ideas.

-14. How would you resolve a conflict within your team?
+- How would you resolve a conflict within your team?

 How to Answer

 I have excellent conflict management skills.
-As a data architect in a large company, I’ve worked in a high-stress environment.
-And that has sometimes caused tension to build up among team members.
-When this escalates to a conflict, I try to deal with it openly.
-Usually, I’d organize a group meeting where everyone can voice their concerns.
-This is how we can sort out the issue and move on with our work on the project.”
+As a data architect in a large company, I’ve worked in a high-stress environment, which has sometimes caused tension among team members.
+I try to deal with it openly when this escalates to a conflict.
+Typically, I’d organize a group meeting where everyone could voice their concerns to sort out the issue and move on with our work.

-15. What is the most critical factor for you when taking a job?
+- What is the most critical factor for you when taking a job?

 How to Answer

-- career growth opportunity;
+- Career growth opportunity

-- travel required for the role;
+- Travel required for the role

-- medical and dental benefits;
+- Medical and dental benefits

-- paid vacation time;
+- Paid vacation

-- the company’s location;
+- The company’s location

-- the company’s reputation and culture.
+- The company’s reputation and culture

-“The most important factors for me, as a data architect, are the company’s industry and the workplace culture.
-The first one predefines the projects I’ll be involved in.
-The second one indicates if the work environment will be positive and teamwork-oriented.
-To me, those are equally important to compensation and benefits.”
+As a data architect, my most critical factors include the company’s industry and workplace culture.
+The first predefines the projects I’ll be involved in.
+The second determines if the work environment will be positive and teamwork-oriented—just as important as compensation and benefits.

 - Are you also interviewing with any of our close competitors?